DelyanNikolov/DelyanNikolov/README.md

   I am an engeneer always trying to improve myself.
 </a>

-- I’like hiking :sunrise_over_mountains:
+- I’like hiking 🌄:
-- New to and very exited about mountain bikes :mountain_bicyclist:
+- New to and very exited about mountain bikes 🚵:
 - Relaxing with a good book.
-Mostly fantasy and sci-fi :books:
+Mostly fantasy and sci-fi 📚:
-- Enjoyng hevy metal concerts :guitar:, opera :musical_score:, teather :performing_arts:
+- Enjoyng hevy metal concerts 🎸, opera 🎼:, teather 🎭:

 - I’m currently learning: